ssavitzky/MakeStuff/README.md

 ### Directories

  [blogging](blogging/) (see blogging/README.md for details.)
-:   `blogging.make` provides make targets for creating blog entries and
+:   `blogging.make` provides make targets and templates for creating blog
-    posting them to Dreamwidth (a Livejournal clone).
+	entries and posting them to Dreamwidth (a Livejournal clone) or Jekyll.
+	It also includes support for activity logs (to.do and yyyy/mm.done).

  [deployment](deployment/)
 :   Git hooks and related tools for efficient website deployment.
+    Mostly these are designed around a web host that can build the site from the the git working tree

  [make](make/)
 :   The general-purpose `*.make` files included by `Makefile`.